Musk, other tech chiefs back artificial intelligence startup with $1 billion

 While the backers have ponied up a vast sum, OpenAI said it expects to spend a "tiny fraction" of the $1 billion in the next few years.

-Other backers include Amazon.com Inc's cloud unit Amazon Web Services, Indian IT giant Infosys and Greg Brockman, former chief technology officer of payments startup Stripe.

-(Reporting by Sai Sachin R in Bengaluru; Editing by Savio D'Souza and Stephen R. Trousdale)
+(Additional reporting by Sai Sachin R in Bengaluru; Editing by Stephen R. Trousdale and Lisa Shumaker)